Ebola virus epidemic in Guinea: New cases March 2016

 On 17 March 2016, the government of Guinea reported 2 people had tested positive for Ebola virus in Korokpara.
 It was also reported that they were from a village where members of one family had died recently from vomiting (and diarrhoea).
 On 19 March, it was reported that another individual died due to the virus, at the treatment centre in Nzerekore.
 The country's government quarantined an area around the home where the cases took place.
-This region of Guinea is where the first case was registered on December 2013, at the beginning of the Ebola outbreak.
+This region of Guinea is where the first case was registered in December 2013, at the beginning of the Ebola outbreak.
 On 22 March, it was reported that medical authorities in Guinea have quarantined 816 people as possibly having had contact with the prior cases (more than one hundred individuals were considered high risk); on the same day Liberia ordered its border with Guinea closed.
 Macenta prefecture, 200 kilometers from Korokpara, registered the fifth fatality due to the Ebola virus disease in Guinea.
 On 29 March it was reported that about 1000 contacts had been identified (142 as high risk), and on 30 March 3 more confirmed cases were reported from the sub-prefecture of Koropara in Guinea.
 On 1 April it was reported that possible contacts, which number in the hundreds, had been vaccinated with an experimental vaccine, in a "ring vaccination" approach.

 On 5 April it was reported that there were nine new cases of Ebola since the virus resurfaced.
 Of these nine cases eight have died.
 After a 42-day waiting period, the WHO declared the country free of Ebola on 1 June.

 Vaccines

-After a trial run of an experimental Ebola vaccine involving 11,000 people in Guinea, Merck, the vaccine’s manufacturer, announced it was found to be “highly protective” against the virus.
+After a trial run of an experimental Ebola vaccine involving 11,000 people in Guinea, Merck, the vaccine's manufacturer, announced it was found to be “highly protective” against the virus.
 This confirmed the results of a study published in 2015 that awarded the vaccine 100 percent effectiveness after tests on 4000 people in Guinea who had been in close contact with Ebola patients.
-However, a study sponsored by the National Institutes of Health, the Food and Drug Administration and the U.S. Department of Health and Human Services, and conducted by researchers from the U.S. National Academy of Medicine, called the vaccine’s effectiveness in preventing Ebola infections into question.
+However, a study sponsored by the National Institutes of Health, the Food and Drug Administration and the U.S. Department of Health and Human Services, and conducted by researchers from the U.S. National Academy of Medicine, called the vaccine's effectiveness in preventing Ebola infections into question.
 In particular, the authors criticized the methodology of the patient trail, and argued that the protection provided by the vaccine may be lower than officially announced.

 The WHO approved the vaccine for use in the ongoing Ebola outbreak on 29 May 2017.

 It was announced in May 2017 that the Gamaleya Research Institute of Epidemiology and Microbiology in Russia would deliver 1000 doses of an independently produced vaccine to Guinea for testing.
 According to a Xinhua report, it is the only officially authorized and approved Ebola vaccine for clinical use to date.